dotnet/docs/docs/architecture/dapr-for-net-developers/reference-application.md

 #### Seq log aggregator

 [Seq](https://datalust.co/seq) is a popular log aggregator server that is used in eShopOnDapr to aggregate logs.
 Seq ingests logging from application services, but not from Dapr system services or sidecars.
-Seq indexes application logging and offers a web front end for analyzing and querying the logs.
+Seq indexes application logging and offers a web frontend for analyzing and querying the logs.
 It also offers functionality for building monitoring dashboards.

 The eShopOnDapr application services emit structured logging using the [SeriLog](https://serilog.net/) logging library.
 Serilog publishes log events to a construct called a **sink**.
 A sink is simply a target platform to which Serilog writes its logging events.
 [Many Serilog sinks are available](https://github.com/serilog/serilog/wiki/Provided-Sinks), including one for Seq.
 Seq is the Serilog sink used in eShopOnDapr.